cnanders/cordova-3-android-video/README.md

 ### Using the plugin

-There is a great example here: http://stackoverflow.com/questions/18521807/playing-video-in-phonegap-cordova-app-for-ios-and-android
+There is a great example here: http://stackoverflow.com/questions/18521807/playing-video-in-phonegap-cordova-app-for-ios-and-android which I have expanded to include an example of playing a local file.

 		<body onload="javascript:init()">
 		<div class="app">